Online PMHNP Programs in New York: Comparing Top Schools

 Degree Paths to Becoming a Psychiatric Nurse Practitioner

 Wondering what degree you need to be a nurse practitioner?
 Your prior education and career goals determine the best online nurse practitioner program for you.
-The features of each type of degree and certification are explained below to give you a better understanding of which is best for you.
+The features of each type of degree and certification are explained below to give you a better understanding of which is right for you.

 Master’s